JetBrains/Qodana/topics/before-running-qodana.md

 [//]: # (title: Prepare your project)

-<link-summary>You can use the bootstrap option to prepare your project for inspecting by Qodana.</link-summary>
+<link-summary>You can use the bootstrap option to prepare your project for analyzing by Qodana.</link-summary>

 When %instance% runs on your project, it tries to figure out the build system and project structure by itself.
 If %instance% cannot figure out the project structure, it will run the inspections nevertheless, but some inspections may